goauthentik/authentik/website/integrations/services/proxmox-ve/index.md

 ## What is Proxmox VE

-> Proxmox Virtual Environment is an open source server virtualization management solution based on QEMU/KVM and LXC.
-You can manage virtual machines, containers, highly available clusters, storage and networks with an integrated, easy-to-use web interface or via CLI.
-Proxmox VE code is licensed under the GNU Affero General Public License, version 3.
-The project is developed and maintained by Proxmox Server Solutions GmbH.
+> Proxmox VE is an open-source virtualization platform that combines virtualization, containerization, and software-defined storage in a single solution, offering a powerful and flexible infrastructure for running and managing virtual machines, containers, and virtualized environments.
 >
 > -- https://pve.proxmox.com/wiki/Main_Page